Products containing caffeine are amongst the five most traded commodities on earth.

 This is not an issue of morality or will power – many people are using large doses of caffeine in an attempt to offset the consequences of poor night-time sleep, creating a vicious cycle of more caffeine, less shut-eye.

-Often, the overall quality of my clients’ sleep (and their life) improves greatly after curtailing their afternoon caffeine consumption.
+Often, the overall quality of our clients’ sleep (and their life) improves greatly after curtailing their afternoon caffeine consumption.

 Caffeine is a habit-forming drug.
 You develop an increasing tolerance to it with daily usage, meaning that over time (weeks, months or decades) you need more and more of it to feel the same effects.